 This section provides various general best practices for sizing your deployment.

-- Disaster recovery—For DR planning, Dell Technologies recommends that you implement a dual or multi-site solution.
+- Disaster recovery —For DR planning, implement a dual/multi-site solution, as recommended by Dell Technologies.
 The goal is to keep the environment online and, in case of an outage, to perform an environment recovery with minimum disruption to the business.

-- Management and compute clusters—For small environments, it may be appropriate to use a combined management and compute cluster.
-For environments deployed at a larger scale, Dell Technologies recommends using separate management and compute layers.
-When creating a management cluster for a large-scale deployment, consider using the VxRail E560F to reduce the data center footprint.
-With a more flexible platform that accommodates a wider variety of VDI application workloads, the VxRail V570F is preferred for compute clusters.
+- Management and compute clusters —For our small test environment, we used a combined management and compute cluster.
+For environments deployed at a larger scale, we recommend that you separate the management and compute layers.
+When creating a management cluster for a large-scale deployment, consider using the E-Series VxRail or the R640 platform to reduce the data center footprint.
+With a more easily configured platform, the V-Series VxRail or R740XD platforms are preferred for compute clusters.

-- Network isolation—The design shown in this document illustrates a two-NIC configuration per appliance with all the traffic separated logically using VLAN.
-When designing for larger-scale deployments, consider physically separating the management and VDI traffic from the vSAN traffic for traffic isolation and to improve network performance and scalability.
+- Network isolation —When designing for larger-scale deployments, consider physically separating the management and VDI traffic from the vSAN traffic for traffic isolation and to improve network performance and scalability.
+This design illustrates a two-NIC configuration per appliance with all the traffic separated logically using VLAN.

-- Slack space—Dell Technologies recommends adding an additional 30 percent of slack space to prevent automatic rebalancing of storage, which impacts performance.
+- Slack space —Dell Technologies also recommends adding an additional 30 percent of slack space to prevent automatic rebalancing of storage, which impacts performance.
 Automatic balancing occurs when the storage reaches 80 percent of the full threshold.
-Therefore, we recommend 70 percent to reserve a 10 percent buffer.
+Therefore, 70 percent is recommended to reserve a 10 percent buffer.

-- Hybrid and all-flash configurations have shown to provide similar performance results when testing VDI configurations.
+- Hybrid and all-flash configurations have similar performance results.
 Because hybrid uses spinning drives, consider the durability of the disks.

 - Only all-flash configurations offer deduplication and compression for vSAN.
 Dell Technologies recommends all-flash configurations for simplified data management.